Can you get broadband without a landline?

 4G routers are a great alternative to conventional broadband for people who suffer with low fibre speeds but live in areas with high 4G speeds, but are also an ideal option for people wanting a broadband connection without a landline.
 4G routers containing a built-in LTE broadband modem use a sim card to share internet connections.

 Working in effectively the exact same way is a mobile hotspot.
 If you have good 4G speeds in your area, you can choose to activate your phone as a hotspot, and allow devices around your home to tether onto it and use its 4G connectivity.
-However, this can use up 4G very quickly, so if you are serious about using a mobile hotspot frequently in your home as your sole broadband connection, we recommend an unlimited data package, such as a SIM Only deal, for example.
+However, this can use up 4G very quickly, so if you are serious about using a mobile hotspot frequently in your home as your sole broadband connection, we recommend unlimited data, such as a SIM Only deal, for example.

 Virgin mobile broadband